- Why is garbage and recycling a problem for Yukon?

 - Waste causes environmental contamination, such as the spreading of microplastics in our waterways.

 - Waste that creates air or water pollution can cause human health issues.

-- If we use waste facilities that aren't properly funded, we increase the risk of pollution caused by waste.
+- If we use waste facilities that are not properly funded, we increase the risk of pollution caused by waste.